doublesymmetry/react-native-track-player/docs/Background-Mode.md

 React Native Track Player supports playing audio while your app is in the background on all supported platforms.

 ## Android
 Background audio playback works right out of the box.
-By default, the audio will keep playing even after the app is closed.
-If that is not the desired behavior and you want the audio to stop playing when the app is closed, you can disable it with the `stopWithApp` property in `updateOptions`:
+By default, the audio will continue to play, not only when the app is suspended in the background, but also after the app is closed by the user.
+If that is not the desired behavior and you want the audio to stop playing when the app is closed, you can disable it with the `stopWithApp` property in `updateOptions`.
+In this case, the audio will still play while the app is open in the background.:

 ```js
 TrackPlayer.updateOptions({